 If management has decided to implement fiscalization to achieve economic growth, it would be useful to know the reasons supporting this choice.

-It was in vain that the process of its preparation was accompanied by such intrigue: oh, you will see everything in the strategy; the strategy will contain all the answers to the questions; our Western partners do not have time to wipe the sweat from their brows - they help us create it; There will be a strategy - then we will live!
+It was in vain that the process of its preparation was accompanied by such intrigue: oh, you will see everything in the strategy; the strategy will contain all the answers to the questions; our Western partners don’t have time to wipe the sweat from their brows - they help us create it; If we have a strategy, then we’ll live!

 This intrigue only increased the final disappointment.